ZachyZhu/Crawl-and-Cluster--Tools-Project/README.md

 * Second part, we carried out analysis on the data we collected, based on the “K-means Clustering Algorithm". <br>
   * The codes for this part are listed as [CSV merge and process.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/CSV%20merge%20and%20process.ipynb) and [K-means.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/kmeans.ipynb). <br>
   * The [CSV merge and process.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/CSV%20merge%20and%20process.ipynb) has two functions.
-Merging several csv.files into one single csv.file if you choose to use [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py) to crawl the data, and cleaning the raw data we initially collected from the website.<br>
+Merging several csv.files into one single csv.file if you choose to use [crawl.py](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/crawl.py) to crawl the data, and cleaning the raw data we initially collected from the website.
+Data cleaning includes following work:<br>
-  * The raw data are listed in the [datafile.csv](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/datafile.csv), the data after being clearned are saved in the [processed_data.csv](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/processed_data.csv). <br> We convert the price of the house into unit price, and only keep four categories of the data, which are "unit price", "address", "type", "area".
+    * Convert the price of the house into unit price, and only keep four categories of the data, which are "unit price", "address", "type", "area".
+    * Find the house with the highest unit price, set this data to be our standard point - with the highest price and the excellent location.
+    * Calculate the distance from other houses to the original point, based on the address.
+We googled out the following information to help us estimate the distance with two different addresses in Manhanttan: ["North-south is easy: about 20 blocks to a mile.
+The annual Fifth Avenue Mile, for example, is a race from 80th to 60th Street.
+The distance between avenues is more complicated.
+In general, one long block between the avenues equals three short blocks, but the distance varies, with some avenues as far apart as 920 feet."](https://www.nytimes.com/2006/09/17/nyregion/thecity/17fyi.html)
+  * The raw data are listed in the [datafile.csv](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/datafile.csv), the data after being clearned are saved in the [processed_data.csv](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/processed_data.csv). <br>
-  * The [K-means.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/kmeans.ipynb) is used to
+  * The [K-means.ipynb](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/kmeans.ipynb) is used to divide these datasets into three kinds.
+See the following cluster result.

 * Data analysis Result<br>
 ![](https://github.com/ZachyZhu/Crawl-and-Cluster--Tools-Project/blob/master/visualized%20data.png)

 * Result Explanation <br>
+All the datas are differentiated into three types
+  * The first type are maked in `Red 0`.
+These datasets represents those houses which are very close to the standard point, but the price are much higher.
+  * The second type are marked in `Green 1`.
+These datasets represents those houses which prices are very close to the standard point, but the distance to our standard point are much too far.
+  * The third type are marked in `Brown 2`.
+These datasets represents those houses which prices are very close to the standard point, as well as the location.
+  * If you are considering about purchasing your own house in Manhanttan, it would be a better strategy to start your research among those houses in the `Brown 2` type.

 #### Packages need to install